 Rolex reaching new audiences with its updated Tudor iOS app

 Rolex, along with many other manufacturers in the watch industry, have not entirely embraced the Internet.
-There are some notable watch companies who have robust Internet presences, but by and large, watch companies see thean Internet presence as nothing more than a billboard along the freeway.
+There are some notable watch companies who have a robust Internet presence, but by and large, watch companies see thean Internet presence as nothing more than a billboard along the freeway.
 It is apparent that Rolex sees the Internet as a method for getting potential watch customers into their network of brick and mortar Authorized Dealers.
 Rolex’s thinking is that once a customer is in a Dealer, the sales staff can pull the customer in.
 Despite this thinking, one area that Rolex excels is their relatively recent publication of iOS apps.
-Rolex published and updated their Perpetual Spirit Magazine via an iOS app, and rolled out their Basel offerings via an iOS app (read about it here ).
+Rolex published and updated their Perpetual Spirit Magazine via an iOS app, and rolled out their Basel offerings via an iOS app (read about it here).
 Like its other iOS apps, Rolex now has updated their iOS app of their Tudor watch line.

 Rolex’s infatuation with iOS